abyshakeanand/tweetingmonk_app/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Request a new feature
-about: Suggest an idea for this project
+about: What more would you love us to add to TweetingMonk?
 title: ''
 labels: ''
 assignees: ''